amirsharapov/aiocdp/README.md

 This library is built to be "one and done" with the exception of performance optimizations or bug fixes.
-This library should limit the dependencies it has on the CDP spec with the exception of starting / stopping sessions and other core functionality.
+This library should limit the dependencies it has on the CDP spec with the exception of starting / stopping sessions and other generic functionality.

-### Motivation
+### Vision

-I hope this library becomes the underlying engine for any projects using Chrome DevTools Protocol.
+To be the underlying engine for any projects using Chrome DevTools Protocol.

-With that in mind, we need to achieve the following points:
+### Key Values

 1. Flexibility
 2. Minimal external dependencies / Compatible with built-in python libraries.
 No unnecessary dependencies.